Gedolei Yisroel endorsed Prenuptial Agreement Highlights

 Divorce is painful for all those involved.
-If a marriage deteriorates beyond repair the “Heskem Agreement between Chosson and Kallah” (the “Agreement”) provides a clearly defined path to streamline the divorce process, and reduce the parents’ and children’s pain and suffering.
+If a marriage deteriorates beyond repair the “Gedolei Yisroel endorsed Prenuptial Agreement between Chosson and Kallah” (the “Agreement”) provides a clearly defined path to streamline the divorce process, and reduce the parents’ and children’s pain and suffering.

 Some of the highlights of the Agreement are as follows: